BenWhiteJam/subdot/README.md

 # subdot

-> Implementation of substrate and polkadot
+> Implementatio of Substrate and Polkadot

 ## Build Setup